Skip to main content

 What it indicates

 Price-to-earnings (P/E).
-Forward P/E (uses estimates of company’s earnings for next 12 months); Trailing P/E (uses company’s earnings from past 12 months)Compares a company’s stock price to its earnings per share (EPS), either using current forward P/E or trailing P/E; Indicates how much investors are willing to pay for each dollar of profit; Reflects market expectations for future growth (though it can also represent a bubble)
+Forward P/E (uses estimates of company’s earnings for next 12 months); Trailing P/E (uses company’s earnings from past 12 months)Compares a company's stock price with its earnings per share (EPS), using either forward P/E or trailing P/E. Indicates how much investors are willing to pay for each dollar of profit.
+Reflects market expectations for future growth (though it can also reflect overly optimistic pricing)

 Price-to-book (P/B)Compares a company’s stock market price per share to its book value per share (net assets on the balance sheet); Helps show whether the market values the company above or below what its assets are worth on paper